brandonschabell/alphaflow/docs/index.md

 2. **Powerful & Future-Proof**
    By embracing an **event-driven** architecture, you get fine-grained control over every aspect of your trading simulation.
 The transition to real-time or **live trading** is also more natural compared to purely vectorized solutions.

-3. **Professional Realism**
+3. **Commission-Aware Backtesting**
-   Partial fills, slippage, and commission models ensure closer-to-reality simulation.
-Ideal for institutional or advanced retail traders needing robust prototyping.
+   Built-in commission tracking ensures realistic transaction costs are accounted for in your strategy performance.

 4. **Performance Upgrades**
    Future **Rust** integration will offload compute-heavy tasks, enabling large-scale backtests without major slowdowns or memory bottlenecks.